yonsei-sslab/asgard/README.md

 Subtract the original TEEvisor’s value from ASGARD’s value, which should be about 2 kLoC.

 ### (E4) Verify Enclave Image Size *(10 human-minutes)*

-***NOTE for evaluators:*** Table III in the paper reviewed by the NDSS PC contains incorrect numbers for the enclave image size.
-The primary reason for this error is that the table does not reflect the version upgrade of the user-mode NPU driver that we made prior to the paper submission.
-We will notify our shepherd during the paper revision period and update the table with the correct numbers.

 ASGARD achieves an enclave image size of 17.411 MB (see Table III), which consists of the kernel and the root file system.
 The experiment involves measuring the size of the kernel and file system images.